chef/chef-web-docs/chef_master/source/install_workstation.rst

 * Chef Infra Client
 * Chef InSpec
-* Chef Workstation menu bar application
-* Embedded versions of Ruby and RubyGems
-* Test Kitchen
+* chef and knife command line tools
-* Cookstyle
+* Testing tools such as Test Kitchen, ChefSpec, and Cookstyle
-* ChefSpec
+* Everything else needed to author cookbooks and upload them to the Chef Infra Server

 Supported Platforms
 ====================================================